ulelab/bs_assign/README.md

 **Outputs**:

  BED files representing the binding sites found within the given window around the given landmarks, binding sites are basically found motif merged.
- there are two merging distances and two corresponding files, one is merged0<file_name> representing merging distance 0 and the other merged30 for 30.
+ There are two merging distances and two corresponding files, one is merged0<file_name> representing merging distance 0 and the other merged30 for 30.